 Order of Omega is a national honor society for initiated members in fraternities and sororities.
 The members of Order of Omega represent the top 3% of Rider's Greek community and are of junior or senior standing.
 Criteria for membership include character, scholarship, service and leadership.
 Those members initiated into Order of Omega represent a well-rounded student and are charged with giving back to the campus and Greek community.
 Greek students seeking membership must go through an application and interview process to join.
 For further information on Order of Omega, please contact the Coordinator of Fraternity and Sorority Life at [email protected].

 Office of Fraternity & Sorority Life

-Approximately 14% of Rider undergraduate students are involved in fraternities and sororities.
-The Office of Fraternity & Sorority Life is a part of the Office of Student Involvement and is in place to provide programs and services for the organizations and their members.
-The office consists of the Director of Fraternity & Sorority Life, House Directors, two of which serve as Program Coordinators of Fraternity & Sorority Life, and one that serves as the Fraternity & Sorority Life Housing Coordinator as well as student staff.
+Fraternity & Sorority Life is a part of the Office of Student Involvement and is in place to provide programs and services for the organizations and their members.
+The office is overseen by the Director of Student Involvement and consists of the Assistant Director of Fraternity & Sorority Life, a Graduate Assistant, and Five Graduate Community Directors.

 How to Get Involved

 Recruitment is a year-long activity and students who have 12 Rider credits and a 2.5 cumulative GPA can join at anytime during their college years.
 Some National Organizations do require a higher cumulative GPA so be sure to ask!

 For more information, contact the Office of Fraternity & Sorority Life at (609)-896-5000 ext.
 7306 or email at [email protected].